Components

 The x402 client produces the payment authorization for the destination chain (for example, an EVM

-The agent sends the request to the verifier, which returns an Ed25519 signature over a digest binding this exact call: the protocol, signer, coordinator, amount, message, and an expiry.
+The verifier builds the exact message the dWallet must sign and produces the dWallet’s user-side signature — the centralized signature.
+It returns both, along with an Ed25519 attestation over a digest binding this exact call: the protocol, signer, coordinator, amount, message, and an expiry.

 pay_and_sign runs on Sui